themaryanjuguna/mnjuguna_portfolio/README.md

 ## link to live site on GitHub Pages

+## Technologies Used
+HTML, CSS, Bootstrap

+## Features
+- Contact Form

+## Dependancies

 ## Known Bugs
 At the moment no bugs detected however feel free to report any typos or rookie mistakes via the contacts provided below.

-## Technologies Used
-HTML, CSS

 ## Support and contact details
 If they run into any issues or have questions, ideas or concerns.
 Please email themaryanjuguna@gmail.com, I'll appreciate your feedback and/or suggestion.
 Find me on Twitter/Facebook/Instagram handles @themaryanjuguna*